 I created a foyer and hallway makeover reveal by repurposing and repainted what I had.
 I did a few DIY projects and purchased a few items.
 The foyer and hallway totally changed the look of my home.

 We remodeled our kitchen last summer and I have been slowly updating the rest of my house.
-Kitchen remodels are not cheap and although we saved money doing the work ourselves, it still cost us a good bit of money so I am trying to update the other rooms on a smaller budget.
-The foyer is the first thing you see when you walk into a home so I really wanted to make this space beautiful and I wanted it to go with the look of the rest of my home.
+Kitchen remodels are not cheap and although we saved money doing the work ourselves, it still cost us a good bit of money.
+Updating the other rooms on a smaller budget is the goal.
+The foyer is the first thing you see when you walk into a home.
+I really want to make this space beautiful and I want it to go with the look of the rest of my home.

 I always start with doing all of the DIY projects and see if I can save money there before I decide what to purchase new.
-If my project is a total Pinterest fail, and it happens, I know that I am going to have to budget for the purchase that I am going to have to make.
+If my project is a total Pinterest fail, and it happens, I know that I am going to have to budget for the purchase that I am going to have.

-I started with the furniture.
+Start with the furniture.
 I have had this Bombay Chest for about 15 years.
 I purchased the chest when everyone was decorating their homes with dark heavy wood pieces.
-I usually try to update my furniture with paint first and if that doesn’t work well, I will purchase a new piece of furniture.
+Updating my furniture with paint first and if that doesn’t work well, I will purchase a new piece of furniture.

 Doing a google search for Bombay Chest gave me some ideas.